irods/contrib/irods_audit_elk_stack/README.md

 The express purpose of this container is to demonstrate the audit rule engine plugin, not to serve as an example of a properly configured ELK stack for use in production environments.

-Case in point: Elasticstack security is explicitly disabled, and the Python script standing in for Logstash was not written with performance or resilience in mind.
+Case in point: Elasticsearch security is explicitly disabled, and the Python script standing in for Logstash was not written with performance or resilience in mind.

 ## Container Overview

-This Ubuntu Focal-based container contains Elasticsearch 8, Kibana 8, RabbitMQ (with AMQP 1.0 plugin and management plugin), and a Python daemon that was specifically written for this demonstration to stand in for an AMQP 1.0-capable Logstash.
+This Ubuntu Noble-based container contains Elasticsearch 8, Kibana 8, RabbitMQ (with AMQP 1.0 plugin and management plugin), and a Python daemon that was specifically written for this demonstration to stand in for an AMQP 1.0-capable Logstash.

 RabbitMQ receives AMQP 1.0 messages containing JSON data from the audit plugin.
 The Python daemon takes the messages from RabbitMQ, does a little type conversion in the JSON, and puts the information in Elasticsearch.
 Kibana is configured with a sample dashboard that displays extracted metrics from the data in Elasticsearch.